 Nearly 3 out of 4 financial leaders (74%) noted that the pandemic underscored the need for more accurate forecasting.
 In fact, over 50% of CFOs surveyed want to enhance the accuracy of cash flow forecasts with advanced analytics.
 Yet only 12% of companies have their AP and AR functions fully automated.
 Without the right technology and automation, outdated or erroneous data will continue to hinder finance teams and limit their ability to accurately forecast their cash flow.

 Alternatively, world-class finance teams embrace financial analytics and predictive models to identify problems early.
 This improved visibility into financial performance enables organizations to make more accurate predictions about cash flow, helping them manage their finances more effectively.

 Easier to Scale the Business

 Financial digital transformation also enables organizations to scale up their operations faster and more efficiently.
-Automating financial processes helps organizations reduce manual tasks, letting them process more invoices without increasing headcount.
+Automating processes helps organizations reduce manual tasks, while improving productivity across the finance department.
+As a result, AP teams can process more invoices without increasing headcount.
 Companies looking to expand their office size should embrace digital processes to ensure their finance team continues to run smoothly as the business grows.

 Many companies in the mid-market and enterprise sectors grow through acquisition.
 In this case, they need to seamlessly integrate disparate teams and processes.
 Digital transformation that includes the adoption of tools like MineralTree can help simplify and streamline these types of projects.